About the Measures

 - The data produced by the measure are relevant to practitioners and have implications for action.

-We are currently developing a suite of practical measures that assess the quality of middle-grades mathematics instruction and the quality of supports for teachers to improve their classroom practices.
+We are currently developing a suite of practical measures that provide information about students' experiences of high-leverage aspects of middle-grades mathematics instruction and the quality of supports for teachers to improve their classroom practices.
 We are designing these measures so that they can be used to inform instructional improvement efforts.

-We have developed a measure of the quality of small group discussion and a measure of the quality of whole class discussion, and are currently in the process of developing a measure of the rigor of mathematical tasks that the teacher has selected for a lesson.
-We have focused on assessing the quality of discourse and the quality of mathematics tasks for two reasons: 1) district leaders and school-based coaches in our partner districts identified both as key areas for improvement; and 2) mathematics education research suggests the rigor, or cognitive demand, of a task (Stein, Grover, & Henningsen, 1996) and the quality of discussion (Franke, Kazemi, & Battey, 2007) matter greatly for students’ development of deep mathematical understandings and productive mathematical dispositions.
+We have developed a survey assessing students’ experiences of discussion (small group discussion and whole class discussion), a survey assessing students’ experiences of the introduction to – or launch of – mathematical tasks, and a tool assessing the rigor of mathematical tasks that the teacher has selected for a lesson.
+We have focused on discourse, mathematics tasks, and the launch of mathematics tasks for two reasons: 1) district leaders and school-based coaches in our partner districts identified these as key areas for improvement; and 2) mathematics education research suggests the rigor, or cognitive demand, of a task (Stein, Grover, & Henningsen, 1996), the quality of discussion (Franke, Kazemi, & Battey, 2007), and the quality of the teacher’s launch of a discussion (Jackson, Garrison, Wilson, Gibbons, & Shahan, 2013) matter greatly for students’ development of deep mathematical understandings and productive mathematical dispositions.

-An assumption of our work is that administering measures is, by itself, unlikely to support instructional improvement.
-Instead, the use of measures needs to be embedded in ongoing professional learning.
-Future work will focus on developing routines for implementing the measures as part of ongoing professional learning, and on developing data representations that are useful for a range of users including teachers, instructional coaches, and district mathematics leaders.
+An assumption of our work is that using tools, by themselves, is unlikely to support instructional improvement.
+Instead, the use of these tools needs to be embedded in ongoing professional learning.
+Current work includes developing routines for implementing them as part of ongoing professional learning, and on developing data representations that are useful for a range of users including teachers, instructional coaches, and district mathematics leaders.

-These measures are works in progress, and we’re hoping that others will help us improve the measures by trying them and adapting them to their specific improvement initiatives and organizational contexts.
-If you are interested in trying out the measures, you can learn more the focus and development of the measures in our White Paper and access the measures here.
+These tools are works in progress, and we’re hoping that others will help us improve them by trying them and adapting them to their specific improvement initiatives and organizational contexts.
+If you are interested in trying out the tools, you can learn more about their focus and development in our White Paper and access them here.